 “Most injuries related to microwave ovens are the result of heat-related burns from hot containers, overheated foods, or exploding liquids.
 Most injuries are not radiation-related.
 That said, there have been very rare instances of radiation injury due to unusual circumstances or improper servicing (12).”

+To no one’s surprise, the FDA has conflicting information.
 So which is it?
 Is it a low enough level to cause no harm, or is it not?
 Rare or not, it's happening.

 Causes Severe Health Issues